 George Fox University

-Participants have the option to earn 1-2 graduate level semester credits for the workshop.
-A third credit is also available for work related to a production at a home school or theatre.
+Participants can take the week-long course for 2 graduate-level semester credits or choose an optional third credit for work related to a class or production at a home school or theatre.